Brymmobaggins/Google-Home-Page/README.md

-# Useful Resourcs
+# Useful Resources

+- [Google font](www.Googlefont.com) This helped me get the exact and accurate font for this project.

+## links

-- Google font
+- live URL

--Youtube tutorials
+## My process

+  I spent few hours on the CSS file, figuring out how I could style the footer and logo.

 ## Built with

 - flexbox
-- html
+- HTML
-- css
+- CSS